evanap003300/Quorum/README.md

 ## How It Works

+### Step 0: Physics Review
+Once a plan is created, the **Physics Lawyer** audits it for conceptual errors:

+- Checks for reference frame violations (e.g., absolute vs relative velocity)
+- Validates variable mass systems (F = dp/dt for rockets)
+- Ensures conservation laws are applied correctly
+- Detects small-angle approximation violations
+- Validates unit consistency

+If errors are found, the **Revisor** automatically repairs the plan while preserving dependencies.
+This prevents wasted computation on fundamentally flawed approaches.

 ### Step 1: Planning
 When you provide a problem, the **Planner** breaks it down into atomic steps: